Even monkeys fall from trees (猿も木から落ちる)Japanese saying

 Sadly, too many people never notice the strange instruction label pasted to their boot’s sole, nor that smelly stuff sloshing around inside.（ツ)

-As we come to the end of this post, my advice to you, Gentle Reader, is to learn two bedrock basic skills to perfection.
+As we come to the end of this post, my advice to you, Beloved Customer, is to learn two bedrock basic skills to perfection.
 First, learn how to keep your sharpening stones flat; And second, learn how to sharpen your blades to have a straight cutting edge.
 Everything else will flow naturally from these skills.
 Your blades deserve it.
 We will talk more about these subjects in the future.

 In this post, we have discussed 12 serious points about plane and chisel blades and how to use and improve them all but a few woodworkers in the West are unaware of, or ignore, but which are common knowledge among professional Japanese woodworkers in advanced trades.
 While condensed, it is enough information to fill a book, but we are giving it to you for the price of bananas (BYOB, remember?).
 We hope you picked up on each point, and test those that are new to you.